─ Delft ─

 Our volunteers are in charge of picking up food twice a week, maintaining the community fridge, and bringing to life the Foodsharing community.
 Would you like to be more involved, help us pick up food and organize events?
 Join us!
 Anyone is welcome, just send us an email at email@example.com.

 We usually organize no-waste dinners every month.
-However due to COVID-19 our schedule has changed.
+Now that COVID regulations have eased up, we are trying to get back to this regular event schedule.
 Keep an eye on our Facebook page for more updates.

 In May 2020 we established the first community fridge in Delft.
 Since then our fridge has been used to store all the wasted food we have saved.
 Everyone is welcome to take or leave any food they no longer need at any time.
 When using our community fridge, we ask you to follow our guidelines.
-You can find the fridge at IChange, near Delft Station.
+You can find our current fridge at Nieuwelaan 50, near the Sint Sebastiaansbrug.